Azure/azure-osconfig/devops/README.md

 # Package Installation

-We use the [Microsoft repository](https://packages.microsoft.com/) to distribute our packages.
-Below are the instructions to install the `osconfig` package on our supported Linux distributions.
+Our packages are distributed via the [Microsoft repository](https://packages.microsoft.com/).
+The following instructions will guide you through the installation of the `osconfig` package on our supported Linux distributions.
+Additionally, you can find our MSDN documentation on package installation at [docs.microsoft.com](https://learn.microsoft.com/azure/osconfig/howto-install?tabs=package).

 Channels | Description
 -----|-----